chandlersyal/github-repo-management-quest-learn/scenario-1-inheritance/tasks/task-1.1-explore.md

 You've completed this task when you can:

-- ✅ Explain the repository structure to someone who's never seen it
+- ✅ Explain the Microsoft Learn module structure to someone who's never seen it
-- ✅ List all major content categories with file counts
+- ✅ List all major product areas with module counts
-- ✅ Describe what the Python utilities do and how to use them
+- ✅ Describe how YAML and markdown files work together in a module
-- ✅ Identify 5+ significant documentation gaps
+- ✅ Identify 5+ potential content gaps or areas for improvement
-- ✅ Provide a visual map showing information architecture
+- ✅ Provide a visual map showing content architecture
 - ✅ Make informed recommendations about priorities

 ---